 - Bali Mystique Hotel in Seminyak – around US$42 a night.
 Also a slightly older hotel, but the location is really good – right in the heart of Seminyak and you can pretty much walk everywhere.
 Room was also very spacious.

 3. Where to go in Bali: Overview of Bali Areas

-Bali is a huge island, and there are many areas you can consider visiting depending on what you’re interested in.
-Below I’ve picked out areas that are convenient to visit and stay in.
+Bali is a huge island, so there are many areas you can consider visiting depending on what you’re interested in.
+Below I’ve picked out areas that are convenient for visitors to stay.

 For first time visitors, I recommend sticking to Seminyak, Canggu, and Ubud.
 All the infrastructure that caters to tourism is already well established at these locations – locals speak fluent English, there are plenty of accommodation options from villas and hotels, lots of activities to do, places to visit and various of meal choices from the vegan organic cafes to authentic local Balinese food.

 Seminyak is where I usually stay when I go to Bali, and it’s a great introduction to the massive island that is Bali.
 The area has the most concentration of foreigner-friendly restaurants, cafes, beach clubs, and active nightlife.
 Locals all speak English here so you won’t encounter any language issues.

 I have tons of recommendations in Seminyak, so check out that post if you need places to go.

 If you are sick of the beach, you can check out Ubud.
 Located in the mountainous region of Bali island, Ubud is known as the center of arts and crafts of Bali.
 Ubud is hardly “new” or undiscovered – in fact, it is a haven for visitors.
 The costs are also still relatively affordable compared to Seminyak.
 You can expect to find a quieter and slower life here, and a lot more cultural and nature activities.

 And again, I’ve written a separate guide to Ubud so be sure to check that out for ideas of what you can do there.